 1. Is your provider using a secure and up to date, cloud based platform?

 Your payroll software platform should be easy to use and quick to set up.
-Some outsource providers use old and outdated systems that are rigid and not user friendly.
-It is worth asking about how flexible the system is to the changing needs of your business, is it scalable?
+How flexible is the system to cater for the changing needs of your business, is it scalable?
 Does the system integrate with your accounting software?
-Can you run reports or have reports automatically sent to various people within your business?
+Can you run reports or have reports automatically sent to staff within your business?
 Where is the data stored and what backup procedures are in place?

 2. Will you have a dedicated payroll consultant?

 As with any business partnership, fit is important.
-Payroll outsourcing arrangements are critical to your business and you need to be comfortable that your service provider has a detailed understanding of your needs.
-Some very large providers are highly segmented meaning that you may need to deal with a few different people.
-Using a provider that gives you a consistent contact from implementation through to ongoing processing of your payroll will ensure that your individual needs are catered for.
+Likewise, payroll outsourcing arrangements are critical to your business.
+Ultimately, you need to know that your service provider clearly understands your needs.
+Some payroll providers are highly segmented.
+This means that you may need to deal with a few different people.
+Above all, you should seek to have consistent contacts from implementation through to go live and beyond.

 3. Exactly what services will be provided?

-Make sure that you receive a clear list of each of the services that will be provided including a list of specific reports.
-Are superannuation payments on your behalf included?
-What about ATO reporting, PAYG lodgements?
-Don’t be afraid to ask for all of the items on your wish list, you may not get everything, however its best to know up front.
+It’s important to receive a clear list of each of the services that will be provided including a list of specific reports.
+For example, are superannuation payments on your behalf included?
+Similarly for STP reporting and PAYG lodgement options?
+Don’t be afraid to ask for all of the items on your wish list.
+It’s fair to expect that you may not get everything, however its best to know up front.

 4. How do you manage time and attendance or rostering?